Skip to main content

 See Moving elements in or out of Quoted Structures for help with this.

-• You can’t use the Tag x-refs features when the cursor is in a quoted structure because there won’t be enough context to resolve any references found.
-But you can create manual x-refs to and from provisions in a quoted structure - see To create cross references.
-(You can’t currently create manual cross-references to provisions within a quoted structure that is marked as relating a EU document type.
+However, you can create manual x-refs to and from provisions in a Quoted Structure - see References.
+(You can’t currently create manual cross-references to provisions within a quoted structure that is marked as relating a EU document type.)

 JavaScript errors detected